 2. Appropriate Gear

 Your clothes should cover enough of your body while not being loose at the same time.
-Loose clothes and jewellery cause many accidents while wood working, getting caught in the router and what not.
-It’s better to simply avoid such accessories and clothes while wood working.
+Loose clothes and jewelry cause many accidents while woodworking, getting caught in the router and what not.
+It’s better to simply avoid such accessories and clothes while woodworking.

 At the same time, carrying eye protection is necessary, even when your machine is efficient and comes with a dust port.
 You never know when the cut might just throw some mall wood pieces that could lodge on to your eye, possibly leading to you getting blind.

-Other protection gear, like gloves, helmets and such aren’t that necessary, but if you can obtain them, a great bonus.
+Other protection gears, like gloves, helmets and such aren’t that necessary, but if you can obtain them, a great bonus.

 Make sure the horsepower, router speed match with the wood selected, regarding the size and the width or depth, along with the bit.
 The bit should also be checked over before your turn on the machine itself, i.e. if you require a half-inch or a quarter-inch shank, it’s sharpness as well as the cutting length and diameter.